anxety-solo/sd-webui-notebooks/README.md

 This thread will be updated until the problems found are fixed:

 * sagemaker - notebook not working...
-* Extensions are not updating...
+* Extensions are not updating... fixed?
 * And something else...
 I don't know :c
 ```